We have information you must know before you buy the Camaro.

 The Camaro SS is humongous fast, so if you're driving it hard, you're deep into the danger zone with the law or you're on a race track.
 Its throaty exhaust turns heads.
 The SS with the manual transmission and 426-horsepower engine revs to 6600 rpm, while the automatic with its 400 horsepower only revs to an underachieving 6000.

 It's hard to say who wins the perennial muscle-car battle between the Camaro, Mustang GT, and Dodge Challenger; those with a favorite aren't likely to change their minds.
 But a battle of the stats gives the Mustang the edge, with its beautiful new 32-valve 5.0-liter engine.
 We think it's more enjoyable to drive, too.
 The Mustang wins the pounds-per-horsepower battle, 8.7 to 9.1 (412/3580 vs. 426/3860), but the Camaro SS still wins in the quarter-mile, 13.0 to 13.2.
 Not that two tenths of a second makes any difference in how much you enjoy your car.
+We love all three of these cars, so our advice is to choose the one you like the best.
+You can't go wrong.

 The Chevrolet Camaro offers all the classic benefits of a Camaro: striking lines, powerful engines, great transmissions, superb handling and ride and great prices.
 Interior visibility is limited and the back seats are not for adults, and many interior touches are more for form than function.